27+ INCREDIBLE THINGS TO DO IN ROTORUA WITH KIDS

 The Rainbow Mountain Track is a fantastic hiking trail near Rotorua.
 It’s an up-and-back trail, approximately 7 kilometers (3.5 kilometers each way), with around 350 meters of elevation gain.

 It might take the average grown-up two hours or so to complete.
-It was 3.5 hours for us, which we were pretty happy with, considering it’s Romy’s longest hike to date.
+It was 3.5 hours for us, which we were pretty happy with, considering it was Romy’s longest hike when she first did it.

 There were tantrums at the top (isn’t the top meant to be the best part?!), but we made it!
 And everyone felt fabulous when we reached the end.